....and where to access help if we're closed

 Across our Primary Care Network (PCN), we are able to offer our patients access to routine GP and practice nurse appointments during the evenings and on Saturdays.
 Our Primary Care Network is made up of the following surgeries;

-Enhanced access appointments will take place Monday-Friday 6:30-8:00pm and Saturday 9.00-1.00pm at one of the practices above.
-Saturday afternoon appointments are also available in Gloucester.
+Enhanced access appointments will take place Monday-Friday 6:30-8:00pm and Saturday 8.30-1.00pm at one of the practices above or Cirencester Community Hospital.

-Church Street Medical are offering appointments every Tuesday, plus some Friday evenings and Saturday mornings.
+The Park Surgery, Cirencester offer appointments every Tuesday, while Lechlade offer some Friday evenings.
 Appointments can be booked in advance during our usual opening hours.